 Salmonella is the most frequent foodborne pathogen at global level.
 15% of foodborne diseases without cure.

-Preventive measures along the food chain are key.
+Preventive measures along the food chain are must.

-Insect protein can trigger allergic reactions even at the first exposure due to a potential cross-reaction with crustaceans and house dust mites allergy.
+Insect protein can trigger allergic reactions due to a potential cross-reaction with crustaceans and house dust mites allergy.

-Allergies to Phylum Arthropoda members, are among the most common in food and the highest cause for food-allergic people to visit emergency units.
+These allergies are among the most common in food and cause for allergic people to visit emergency units.

 Clear labelling and information are must.